tekknolagi/tekknolagi.github.com/_posts/2025-12-12-inlining-heuristics.md

 * `Float#**`
 * `Math.sqrt`

-(Technically more, but the ivar lookups addition, and subtraction, are generally specialized and don't push a frame, even in the interpreter.)
+(Technically more, but the ivar lookups, addition, and subtraction, are generally specialized and don't push a frame, even in the interpreter.)

 Furthermore, there are at least two heap allocations: one for each `Point`